jozu-ai/kitops/docs/src/docs/next-steps.md

-# Next Steps with Kit
+# Next Steps with KitOps

 In this guide you'll learn how to:
 * Make your own Kitfile